 Viral Academy

-If you want to get serious, this course if for you if you want to learn everything there is to know on how to become a YouTuber.
-Dubbed as the first-ever academy for online influencers, this course by Jump Cut shows you the five stages to creating viral content, starting with social media secrets all the way to monetizing your channel.
+If you want to get serious, this course is for you if you want to learn everything there is to know about how to become a YouTuber.
+Dubbed the first-ever academy for online influencers, this course by Jump Cut shows you the five stages to creating viral content, starting with social media secrets and going all the way to monetizing your channel.

 2020 YouTube Marketing and SEO to Get 1,000,000+ views

-This Udemy course teaches you how to reach 1 million views, foster engagement with your audience, build your YouTube brand, and how to sell products and services on the platform.
+This Udemy course teaches you how to reach 1 million views, foster engagement with your audience, build your YouTube brand, and sell products and services on the platform.

 Earn Money With Ads On YouTube